 If you are considering travelling outside of Ireland:

-Irish citizens travelling to locations with a ‘normal precautions’ (“green”) rating are advised to follow the public health guidelines of the local health authorities and to continue to practice physical distancing measures, hand hygiene and respiratory etiquette etc. Citizens who are considering travel to these locations are also advised to monitor news and information from the public authorities in their chosen destination.
+Irish citizens travelling to any countries with a ‘normal precautions’ (“green”) rating are advised to follow the public health guidelines of the local health authorities and to continue to practice physical distancing measures, hand hygiene and respiratory etiquette etc. Citizens who are considering travel to these countries are also advised to monitor news and information from the public authorities in their chosen destination.
 This includes information regarding possible restrictions on arrival from abroad, including from Ireland.
-The security rating for all other locations remains unchanged at either to ‘avoid non-essential travel’ (“orange”) or to ‘do not travel’ (“red”).
+The security rating for all other countries remains unchanged at either ‘avoid non-essential travel’ (“orange”) or ‘do not travel’ (“red”).

 The purpose of the Department’s Travel Advice is to provide information to the general public so that individuals can make informed decisions for themselves.
-The COVID19 pandemic continues to accelerate internationally, and there are significant risks associated with international travel.
+There are significant risks associated with international travel in the context of the COVID-19 pandemic and this is likely to remain the case for the foreseeable future.
 Citizens should be aware of the possible limitations to any consular assistance that could be provided.
-Any citizens who are considering travel abroad are advised to monitor closely our travel advice, and to download our TravelWise App and follow us on Twitter.
-Citizens travelling abroad should also register with their local Irish Embassy or Consulate and regularly check their website and Twitter accounts for details of any local public health measures and travel restrictions.
+Any citizens who are considering travel abroad, or those already abroad, are advised to monitor our travel advice, and follow us on Twitter.
+They are also advised to register with their local Irish Embassy or Consulate and regularly check their website and Twitter accounts for details of any local public health measures and travel restrictions.

-Should you need to travel, you should inform yourself about any requirements in place in the destination to which you are travelling.
+Should you decide that you need to travel, you should inform yourself about any requirements in place in the destination to which you are travelling.
+Testing and restrictions may be imposed or may already be in place in other countries.
 Flight restrictions and route cancellations continue to occur worldwide and there is no guarantee that air routes will operate as scheduled.
-Testing and restrictions may be imposed or may already be in place in other countries.
 It is important to check with your insurance provider on coverage at this time.

-What to do on entering Ireland from abroad:
+Information about what to do on entering Ireland from abroad:

-Where to go for more information:
+Where to go for further travel information: